 If we have not begun to consciously become aware of this feedback loop, we are only aware of the results of the process.
-Thus, it may be likely that primitive biological social goals stemming from the lower strata of human nature is influencing our interpretation.
+Thus, it may be likely that primitive biological, and social goals stemming from the lower strata of human nature are influencing our interpretation.
 Such is problematic when the goal is incompatible with the social situation.

 But we so easily can spin meaning to hide the conflict – not even realizing that is what we are doing.
 This may be how some leaders can unknowingly be the source of a choking sociopolitical culture – by operating according to their social instinct.

-The fundamental aspect of Stereotype Threat is this other side of The Implicit system, involving expected behavior based on a common stereotype (Stone, Sjomeling, Lynch, & Darley, 1999).
-The Stereotype Threat phenomenon refers to stereotyped members of a group fearing this other side of the system will automatically behaving according to the stereotype.
+The fundamental aspect of Stereotype Threat is the other side of The Implicit system, involving expected behavior based on a common stereotype (Stone, Sjomeling, Lynch, & Darley, 1999).
+The Stereotype Threat phenomenon refers to stereotyped members of a group fearing this other side of the system will automatically behave according to the stereotype.

 Most of the time, people are not aware of this fear or this other side of the system.
 Stereotype Threat is only an easily detected manifestation of our fundamental tendency to implicitly behave as others expect.

 You may have heard of these phenomena or not, but it is worth it for you to explore them further regardless.
 Keep in mind as you explore beyond this article, you will be inclined to use social ideas and concepts to understand them.